lanl/Byfl/README.md

 <dt><code>-bf-static</code></dt>
 <dd>Instead of instrumenting the code, merely output counts of number of instructions of various types.</dd>

+<dt><code>-bf-run-post-op</code></dt>
+<dd>Run the Byfl pass *after* all (architecture-independent) optimization passes.
+This can be helpful when you wish to more closely match what is likely to run on a particular architecture as well as in interpreting the impact that certain optimizations have on your code.</dd>

 <dt><code>-bf-disable=</code><i>feature</i></dt>
 <dd>Disables various pieces of the instrumentation process.
 This can be useful for performance comparisons and troubleshooting.
 The following are acceptable values for <code>-bf-disable</code>: